Choir staff and Organ Scholars

 Tel: +44 (0)1223 339699

-Dewi Rees is the Senior Organ Scholar of Jesus College, Cambridge, where he is reading music.
+Dewi Rees is the Assistant Organist of Jesus College, Cambridge, where he also read Music as a student.
 His role is to assist the Director of Music by accompanying the choirs, taking rehearsals, helping to train the choristers, and conducting the choirs.

-Dewi became a chorister at Westminster Abbey at the age of seven, where he sang in daily services as well as at events such as Pope Benedict XVI's visit to London in 2010 and the wedding of the Duke and Duchess of Cambridge in 2011.
+He became a chorister at Westminster Abbey at the age of eight, where he sang in daily services as well as at events such as Pope Benedict XVI's visit to London in 2010 and the wedding of the Duke and Duchess of Cambridge.
 During his time at the Abbey he also played the trumpet and the piano, and was subsequently awarded a Music Scholarship to The King's School, Canterbury.

-Dewi started learning the organ in his second year at King's, taught by David Newsholme.
-He frequently accompanied the school choirs for their weekly services in Canterbury Cathedral and in his final year played continuo for performances of J.S.
+Dewi began learning the organ in his second year at King's, taught by David Newsholme.
+He frequently accompanied the school choirs for their weekly services and in his final year played continuo for performances of J.S.
 Bach's St John Passion in Canterbury Cathedral and the Église Saint-Jacques in Reims, as well as a performance of Britten's St Nicolas with the Festival Chamber Orchestra directed by David Newsholme.